mndillon/toki-pona-nanpa-linja-n/README.md

 - Abbreviated Cartouche: [... kulupu ...]
 - Abbreviation #~: ...k...
 - If the numeric value ends in full blocks of thousands, the proper name can end with **...
 Eken**, **...
 Ekeken**, or **...
 Ekekeken**, depending on the number of full ISO thousands blocks at the end of the value.
+- If we go over more that three full blocks then the proper name will split the whole sequence into pairs, and if an odd number is needed then the last block gets the odd number.

 Word-splitting: